 169. In 2004 or 2005, Nissan issued an RFQ for front and rear Windshield Wiper Systems to be installed in the Nissan Infiniti EX.
-Mitsuba was the incumbent supplier of Windshield Wiper Systems for the predecessor to the EX, the Nissan Stagea.
-DENSO, ASMO and Mitsuba met at Mitsuba's Yokohama office and/or DENSO's Tokyo office to discuss the RFQ. and attended for both DENSO and ASMO, and , and attended for Mitsuba.
+Mitsuba was the incumbent supplier of and attended for ASMO, and attended for ASMO, and allowed attended for Mitsuba.
+Upon information and belief, DENSO's also attended the meeting.
 DENSO agreed to respect Mitsuba's "commercial rights" and agreed to bid higher than Mitsuba for both the front and rear Windshield Wiper Systems.
 Nissan ultimately awarded the contract to Mitsuba as the parties had planned.